 b) The investigator will contact the complainant and respondent promptly.
 In most cases, this should occur within three (3) workdays from the date of the investigator’s appointment or the conclusion of the informal resolution process, whichever is later.
 The investigator will schedule meetings with the parties.
 The parties may provide supporting documents, evidence, and recommendations of witnesses to be interviewed during the course of the investigation.
 Each party may have one advisor present during any meeting with the investigator; however, the advisor may not speak on the party’s behalf.

 c) In the conduct of the investigation, the investigator should weigh the credibility and demeanor of the complainant, respondent, and witnesses; the logic and consistency of the evidence, motives, and any corroborating evidence.

-d) The resolution of any alleged violation of this Policy should be completed normally within 60 calendar days of the filing of the complaint or the date on which the College becomes aware of the alleged violation, unless good cause exists to extend the timeframe.
+d) The resolution of any alleged violation of this Policy should be completed normally within 60 work-days of the filing of the complaint or the date on which the College becomes aware of the alleged violation, unless good cause exists to extend the timeframe.
 The College should make a good faith effort to resolve the matter in a timely manner.
-The 60-calendar day timeframe refers to the entire investigation process, which includes conducting the fact-finding investigation, the decision-making process to determine whether the alleged incident occurred, and determining what actions the College will take in response, including the imposition of sanctions.
-The 60-calendar day timeframe does not include appeals.
+The 60-workday timeframe refers to the entire investigation process, which includes conducting the fact-finding investigation, the decision-making process to determine whether the alleged incident occurred, and determining what actions the College will take in response, including the imposition of sanctions.
+The 60-workday timeframe does not include appeals.
 If the process must be suspended or delayed for any reason and more time is necessary, the Title IX Coordinator will notify the parties in writing and give the reason for the delay and an estimated time of completion.

 e) Both complainant and respondent will have the opportunity to review and respond to evidence obtained during the investigation.
-Each party also will have the opportunity to review and comment on the written investigation report within seven (7) workdays of receiving the report.
-The final written investigation report and the parties’ responses thereto shall be part of the record.
+Each party also will have the opportunity to review and comment on the written investigation report within five (5) workdays of receiving the report.
+The final written investigation report and the parties’ responses to it shall be part of the record.